LongBu/AWS-SAP-C02-Study-Guide/README.md

   * External certificates are registered with 3rd party NS registrar
   * HC=> used for failover (ALB=>http(s) HCs)
   * Route 53 HC(s) only for public resources, VPC must make a CloudWatch metric/alarm for HC to monitor

+### Route 53 Alias vs CNAME
+  * No charge for queries to AWS resources, but there is a charge for CNAME queries
+  * Alias records can only redirect queries to AWS resources such as S3 Buckets, Cloudfront distributions, and another record in the same Route 53 hosted zone
+  * CNAME can redirect queries to any DNS record (eg: whatever.blahblahblah.com => whatever.blahblahblah.net)
+  * Alias (hostname to the AWS resource)=> better choice mostly (not 3rd party websites)
+  * CNAME (hostname to hostname)=>can't use the root domain utilizing this
   * Alias can't reference EC2 DNS name

 ### Route 53 Resolver: